 Literalists are such because they understand that the Literal meaning is the meaning the writer intended, not the literal meaning which the willfully ignorant assign to it.
 When a man quips about being so angry he could kill his son, most people would recognize that he literally means his son is infuriating him not that they need to call DCF.
 A literal understanding of the Bible is no different – it is contextual in every way.
 If one reads it “literally” but out of context, then one will arrive at a wrong understanding of the text.

-Along these same lines Tyson speaks of Intelligent Design within the framework of Faith & Religion, once again blurring the lines of the debate and relocating all those who subscribe to a non-random explanation of the universe as belonging to the same philosophical camp.
+Along these same lines, Tyson speaks of Intelligent Design within the framework of Faith & Religion, once again blurring the lines of the debate and relocating all those who subscribe to a non-random explanation of the universe as belonging to the same philosophical camp.
 Once again this is a gross oversimplification of ID, which is just as likely to be adhered to by those who believe the world was seeded by aliens as it is by any religious system in the world today.
-Granted, when the discussion of Origins moves toward the unknowable, then he is right – it belongs in a philosophy class not a science class.
-However the acknowledgement that random chaos can’t explain everything and that 40% to 60% of scientists digress on this is not religious at at… it is just honest.
+Granted, when the discussion of Origins moves toward the unknowable, then he is right – it belongs in a philosophy class, not a science class.
+However, the acknowledgment that random chaos can’t explain everything and that 40% to 60% of scientists digress on this is not religious at all… it is just honest.
 [Click here to view his lecture on this.